Unseen Visual Anomaly Generation: Experiment

 \subsection{Anomaly Generation Results}

-\textbf{Anomaly generation with arbitrary anomaly text descriptions and object types.} Compared to data generation methods like \cite{zhang2021defect, hu2024anomalydiffusion, hu2024anomalyxfusion}, our method \method requires no training on normal and/or anomalous samples.
-Thus, \method is not constrained by the limited available training data distribution, presenting universal anomaly generation capabilities on unseen data and arbitrary anomaly types, as shown in Figure~\ref{fig:ad_gen_diversity}.
-We present more generation results in Figure~\ref{fig:universal_generation1} and Figure~\ref{fig:universal_generation2} in Appendix.
+\textbf{Unseen Anomaly Generation.} In \cref{fig:ad_gen_diversity}, we present the generation results of \method{} on MVTec AD and web images.
+Compared to existing data generation methods like \cite{zhang2021defect, hu2024anomalydiffusion, hu2024anomalyxfusion}, our \method{} requires no training on normal or anomalous samples.
+Thus, \method{} is not constrained by the limited available training data distribution, presenting universal anomaly generation capabilities on unseen data and arbitrary anomaly types.
 This shows our method's great potential in personalized anomaly generation with arbitrary normal patterns and anomalous descriptions, and may greatly contribute to the enhancement of anomaly detection models for a specific category even without real collected anomalous samples.
+Additional generation results are provided in the supplementary material.

-\textbf{Comparison in anomaly generation with other methods.} We compare \method with several existing anomaly generation methods, including DRAEM \cite{zavrtanik2021draem}, NSA \cite{schluter2022natural}, RealNet \cite{zhang2024realnet}, and AnomalyDiffusion \cite{hu2024anomalydiffusion}.
-Among these methods, AnomalyDiffusion trains on anomalous data from the test set and may introduce data leakage.
-Figure~\ref{fig:generation_comparison} presents the generated anomalies of these methods.
-We include more examples in Figure \ref{fig:generation_comparison_appendix} in Appendix.
-The examples clearly show that DRAEM, NSA, and RealNet introduce inauthentic patterns, while AnomalyDiffusion and \method can generate more realistic anomalous samples.
-Notably, AnomalyDiffusion requires anomalous training data, while \method is training-free and presents better generalization ability.
-A user study on anomaly generation quality is provided in Sec.~\ref{appen:survey}, further demonstrating the superior data generation quality of CUT.
-To admit, without training, \method currently generates only coarse pixel-level annotations.
-We aim to enhance these annotations for greater precision in the furture.
+\textbf{Comparison with other anomaly generation methods.} We compare the generation quality of \method{} on MVTec AD with several existing anomaly generation methods, including DRAEM~\cite{zavrtanik2021draem}, NSA \cite{schluter2022natural}, RealNet \cite{zhang2024realnet}, and AnomalyDiffusion \cite{hu2024anomalydiffusion}.
+Among these methods, AnomalyDiffusion trains on $1/3$ anomalous data from the test set. \cref{fig:generation_comparison} presents the generated anomalies of these methods.
+We include more examples in the supplementary material.
+The examples clearly show that DRAEM, NSA, and RealNet introduce inauthentic patterns, while AnomalyDiffusion and \method{} can generate more realistic anomalous samples.
+Notably, AnomalyDiffusion and RealNet rely on available anomalous training data, while \method{} generates without training and generalizes to unseen object types and anomalies during inference.

+We present quantitative evaluations of generation quality in \cref{tab:is}.
+For NSA, RealNet, and \method{}, we condition on MVTec AD training images to generate anomaly samples.
+As DRAEM crops random textures from external datasets, we do not include it for comparison~\cite{hu2024anomalydiffusion}.
+The result demonstrates that our model generates anomaly data with both the highest quality and diversity.
+Additionally, a user study on anomaly generation quality is included in the supplementary material, providing further evidence of the superior generation quality achieved by \method{}.